 We have a lesson in prayer here.
 Daniel models for us how to pray and what to pray.

-1.Daniel is reading from Jeremiah 29:10 what the Lord had promised, that He would judge the king of Babylon and would restore His people after 70 years.
+1.Daniel is reading in Jeremiah 25:11-12 and 29:10 what the Lord had promised, that He would judge the king of Babylon and would restore His people after 70 years.

 2.Daniel is expectant as he sees things happening just as God has said, and recognizes the time of restoration is coming.